hmyan90/MediaRefreshTools/README.md

 # Contributing
-Please read CONTRIBUTING.md for details on our code of conduct, and the process of submitting pull requests.
+Please read [CONTRIBUTING](CONTRIBUTING) for details, and the process of submitting pull requests.

 # License
-This project is licensed under the MIT License - See the LICENSE.md file for details.
+This project is licensed under the MIT License - See the [LICENSE](LICENSE)  file for details.